ianmaclarty/amulet/doc/audio.md

 When the source is an sfxr seed or a filename, an [audio buffer](#audio-buffers) is generated behind the scenes and cached.
-Therefore there might be a short delay the first time this function is called with a given seed or filename (though for short audio clips this will probably not be noticable).
+Therefore there might be a short delay the first time this function is called with a given seed or filename (though for short audio clips this will probably not be noticeable).
 Also avoid calling this function many times with different seeds or filenames, because that will cause unbounded memory growth.